matibovina/matibovina-spring-docker-kubernetes/README.md

 # DOCKER+SPRING PROJECT

+Better to fork this project to your own github account and then clone it locally.
+If you clone this repo directly to your local machine, and want to push changes, do it in a new branch.

 ### Project has two microservices: msvc-cursos / msvc-usuarios

 They comunicate each other with openFeign.
 Is possible to make